 - Visiting family in Charleston, SC and Cleveland, OH over the years.

 - Visiting family in Guanajuato, Mexico.
 My wife used her bag as a carry-on to transport all clothes and necessities for a week-long trip.
 It fit all of her needs, minus souvenirs.
+Imagine that: everything you need for a week abroad in one bag.

 - In Austin, TX, my GR1 was my only travel bag.
 I flew to Austin in 2019 to run a marathon, staying in a hostel and ‘roughing it’ for four days.
 Turns out traveling with such a reliable pack isn’t really ‘roughing it’ at all.